How to achieve the PSA

 The Personal Skills Award offers you a choice of completing in a way that suits you!
 The PSA is flexible and you decide the opportunities you get involved in and when you complete.

-There’s a choice of getting involved in skills sessions, online courses, taught modules, work experience or on campus activities such as sports opportunities and student groups.
+There’s a choice of getting involved in online courses, taught modules, work experience or on campus activities such as sports opportunities and student groups.

 Each activity has its own PSA points value.
 To complete the PSA you earn points by participating in a combination of activities.